phreakocious/lazyfox/README.md

 ## lazyfox.py

-LazyFox is a parallelized implementation of Fox - a community detection algorithm for undirected graphs with support for overlapping communities
+LazyFox is a parallelized implementation of Fox -

+a community detection algorithm for undirected graphs with support for overlapping communities

-most similar algorithms can only assign a node to a single community, where this one can do multiple
+Most similar algorithms can only assign a node to a single community, where this one can do multiple

 [algorithm paper](https://peerj.com/articles/cs-1291.pdf)

 [adapted from c++](https://github.com/timgarrels/LazyFox)

 This Python version was created to get an understanding of the algorithm and experiment with improvements.